Your cart is currently empty!

 Expect full recovery

-Our family therapist said she expected nothing less than full recovery.
-You need to know that this illness is treatable so that you can hold the candle of hope up for your child, who currently only sees a dark tunnel.
-My daughter only gave me one piece of advice as I wrote this book was, ‘Make sure they know they will recover.’
+Our family therapist said she expected ‘nothing less than full recovery’.
+You need to know that this illness is treatable.
+Your child only sees a dark tunnel of low mood and isolation, and you’re the one holding the candle of hope.
+My daughter only gave me one piece of advice as I wrote this book: ‘Make sure they know they will recover.’

 You may have found depressing statistics on recovery: they will reflect old treatments and will not apply to you.
-A family-based approach is so very different and more effective.
-In chapter 12 I explain the recovery statistics relating to this approach and how they relate to the particular criteria of the studies.
+A family-based approach is very different and more effective (more on that in Chapter 12).

 How long before my child is well again?

 The illness hits our children in different ways, so some recovery journeys are relatively straightforward, while for others it takes time.
-As they look back, most parents say treatment took longer than they’d thought at first, and that it’s useful to know this is ‘a marathon, not a sprint’.
-I’d like you to appreciate that this marathon will not be as tough, as time goes on, as it is at the beginning.
+Most parents report that treatment took longer than they’d expected, and want you to know, ‘This is a marathon, not a sprint’.
+But with time, things become easier – routine almost.
 If you’ve recently started tackling the eating disorder, you might be going through the worst of it right now.
-As time goes on you will probably find things get a lot easier, almost routine.
-And you will have some joys:

 “Last night, when I picked up my girl, I had forgotten to bring the snack for the ride home.
 She said, ‘But Dad, I'm hungry.’
 Just matter-of-fact.
 So matter-of-fact that I didn't realize she had said them until a few minutes ago, nearly 12 hours later.